guangxush/LearnEng/Daily English Dictation/EnglishDictation.md

 9. A satellite that was carried to space aboard the shuttle Discovery 20 years ago is about to fall to Earth, but nobody knows where the debris will hit.

-10. It is a lifties, probably impossible goal.
+10. It is a lofty, probably impossible goal.

+11. New York swept Tampa Bay Rays by identical 4-2 scores, in a day-night doubleheader Wednesday.

+12. Jem Hander created the muppets, from carry the full secrets was greamer misesebe